bbcmicrobit/micropython/README.md

 There is a Makefile provided that does some extra preprocessing of the source, which is needed only if you add new interned strings to qstrdefsport.h.
-The Makefile also puts the resulting firmare at build/firmware.hex, and includes some convenience targets.
+The Makefile also puts the resulting firmware at build/firmware.hex, and includes some convenience targets.

 How to use